 One day you are mowing your lawn and the engine shuts off.
-After a quick check you find out that it is out of gas.
-So you bring in your gas can and try to refill your lawnmower.
+After a quick check, you find out that it is out of gas.
+So you bring in your gas can and try to refill your lawnmower or your SUV.
 At one point you see that the gas is overflowing!
 You will probably think, what a waste, isn’t it?

 Gasoline is not too cheap to give away because it comes with a hefty price.
 Another thing you see after stopping to pour down the gas is that there is still some gas dripping from the nozzle.
-Though it’s not utterly possible to completely stop all the dripping, but the best gas cans can reduce the amount.
-And that is why you need to buy only the best gas can available.
+Though it’s not utterly possible to completely stop all the dripping, the best gas cans can reduce the amount.
+And that is why you need to buy only the best gas cans available.
+You should never go for a cheap gas can, because of their cheap build quality.
+We will discuss more on our buying guide section about this topic.

 No-Spill 1405 Poly Gas Can